 - 2 cups vegan chocolate chips , divided into ½ cup, ½ cup and 1 cup portions

 - ½ cup cashew butter , room temperature (or tahini for nut free)

 - 6 Medjool dates , soaked in hot water, plus 2 tablespoons of the soaking water

 - 1 tablespoon molasses

 - ½ teaspoon peppermint extract

-- 2-3 tablespoons crushed candy canes for topping
+- 2-3 tablespoons crushed candy canes , optional for topping

-- Preheat oven to 375.
-Soak dates in hot water, allow to soak while prepping the other ingredients.
+Preheat oven to 375 F/ 190 C. Soak dates in hot water, allow to soak while prepping the other ingredients.
 I soak mine with the pits because it is easier to remove the pits once soaked and soft.

 - Melt ½ cup chocolate chips with tahini using a microwave or double boiler.
 If using a microwave, be sure to heat in short 10-15 second increments so you avoid burning it.
 Stir in between heating to break down large chunks.
 It took mine about 1 minute to melt, but it will depend on your microwave.